masteroffluff/flownami/README.md

 # Welcome to Flownami!

+> [!TIP]
+> This README gives a good overview of why we're building a Kanban board.
+> If you're already up to speed and are ready to get stuck into the code,
+> head over to [our Wiki].

 Flownami is a Kanban-style board for managing tasks, stories, or to-do items.

 It's a collaborative project that's being built by the attendees of the